MY RIDE WITH RON

 One day, as Ron, my father, and I were crossing the stream, Ron pointed out a patch of tall, spindly plants growing in a nearby wetland area that none of us recognized.

-About a week or so later, Ron, my father, and I were at creekside, when the Butler County Sheriff’s deputies burned the "weed" patch that Ron had discovered.
+A week or so later, Ron, my father, and I were at creekside, when the Butler County Sheriff’s deputies burned the "weed" patch that Ron had discovered.

 The preceding reference to law enforcement officers brings to mind another “Ron and Fred” story … about a thing that began as a prank and ended as an act of public service.